 Weight lifting for beginners doesn’t have to be complicated.
-It is an important part of improving strength, getting the body balanced, and creating a lean and healthy body.
+It’s an important part of improving strength, getting the body balanced, and creating a lean and healthy body.
 When weight lifting is combined with cardiovascular exercise, the body becomes much healthier.

-The problem is that beginners need to learn the basics before getting to an advanced routine or starting to add weight.
+The problem is that beginners need to learn the basics before getting into an advanced routine or adding weight.

-The medical checkup is the first part of starting any weight lifting or exercise routine.
+A medical checkup is the first part of starting any weight lifting or exercise routine.
 Beginners should always get a full medical checkup and discuss their exercise plan and goals with a doctor before getting started.
-You may be thinking "turn your head and cough" is a little unnecessary to start lifting, but it is serious to make sure you don’t have any complications that could put your saftey at risk.
+You want to make sure you don’t have any complications that could put your safety at risk.

 Doctors will want to run tests for high cholesterol, diabetes, or other health problems that might make exercise dangerous or require special advice to make the exercise as safe as possible.

 Women who are concerned about pregnancy should not lift weights until after determining they are not pregnant.
 If you are pregnant, discuss exercise options with a medical doctor to ensure the health of both mother and child are as safe as possible.